tienlonghungson/ChessEngine/README.md

 This is just the demo engine.

 TO-DO :
+- NullMove, Transposition Table, Killer Heuristic, Quiescence search is in development
 - Add ML, DL, Heuristic model
 - Speed-up Engine
 - Allow removed for human player